MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

         ![World Settings - configured](./media/images/world_settings-configured.png)

     >[!IMPORTANT]
-    > This message indicates the review status for your Cortana skill.
+    > This message shows the review status for your Cortana skill.
 The Cortana Certification Team reviews all third-party skills before they can be released.
 If the team has any concerns or questions during the review process, you will receive an email message.
 Refer to the *World Settings* section to verify the acceptance state of your skill.
 If it's rejected, then the details and reasons for rejection are provided.
 If all requirements are met, then your Cortana skill is approved and deployed.

     >[!TIP]
     > If you encounter any technical issues and you require assistance, then please send an email message to [Cortana skills Kit Support@microsoft.com](mailto:skillsup@microsoft.com).

-### Withdraw Your Submission
+### Withdrawing Your Submission

 Your Cortana skill is locked while the Certification Team is reviewing it.
 If you want to make changes to your skill, click on the **Withdraw your submission** button.